Liège-Bastogne-Liège, also called La Doyenne, is the oldest cycling classic. Its first edition took place in 1892.

 Distance

-The Liège-Bastogne-Liège’s length is consistent in the past 50 years or so.
+The Liège-Bastogne-Liège’s length has been consistent in the past 50 years or so.
 It fluctuates around 258 km.
 The first 50 editions ranged from 205 to 250 km.

 The average Liège-Bastogne-Liège is 244.3 km long.
 The average LBL distance was 222.9 km between 1920 and 1939, 246.5 km between 1950 and 1969, and 258.6 km between 2000 and 2019.